MaxWies/boki-benchmarks/README.md

 ### Experiment VMs ###

-Our VMs that are used as nodes in Indilog and Boki, respectively must have installed Docker and use the following packages: g++ make cmake pkg-config autoconf automake libtool curl unzip ca-certificates gnupg lsb-release iperf3 netperf iftop
+Our VMs that are used as nodes in Indilog and Boki, respectively have installed Docker and use the following packages: g++ make cmake pkg-config autoconf automake libtool curl unzip ca-certificates gnupg lsb-release iperf3 netperf iftop

 Note that some of the packages are used for benchmarking the system.